ArkScript-lang/Ark/README.md

         -fdump-ir                   Dump IR to file.ark.ir
-        -c, --compile               Compile the given program to bytecode, but do not run -d, --debug...
-Increase debug level (default: 0)

-        -L, --lib                   Set the location of the ArkScript standard library.
-Paths can be delimited by ';'

-        -f(importsolver|no-importsolver)
-                                    Toggle on and off the import solver pass

-        -f(macroprocessor|no-macroprocessor)
-                                    Toggle on and off the macro processor pass

-        -f(optimizer|no-optimizer)  Toggle on and off the optimizer pass -f(iroptimizer|no-iroptimizer)
-                                    Toggle on and off the IR optimizer pass

-        -fdump-ir                   Dump IR to file.ark.ir
-        -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes --check                     Check if a file formating is correctly, without modifying it.
+        -c, --compile               Compile the given program to bytecode, but do not run -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes --check                     Check if a file formating is correctly, without modifying it.